sculptor/sculptor.github.io/documentation/development-environment.md

 * `sculptor-eclipse` The aggregator project holding the Eclipse projects with the Eclipse p2 mirror, the meta model, the DSL model with its UI and unit tests, the feature and the p2 mirror.

 * `sculptor-generator` The aggregator project holding the implementation of the code generator.

+* `sculptor-cartridges` The aggregator project holding the implementation of the [code generator cartridges](advanced-tutorial.html#cartridges-reusable-extensions-to-sculptor).

 * `sculptor-framework` The aggregator project holding the implementation of the Sculptor runtime library.